About This Chapter

 30. Nigerian Ethnic Groups

-While Nigeria has numerous ethnic groups, the three major tribes we will discuss today are the Hausa-Fulani, Igbo, and Yoruba.
-We will discuss their religious and political influences in Nigeria and traditions unique to each one.
+While Nigeria has numerous ethnic groups, the three major tribes we'll discuss today are the Hausa-Fulani, Igbo, and Yoruba.
+We'll discuss their religious and political influences in Nigeria and traditions unique to each one.

 31. Objectified Cultural Capital